Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-redis-to-redis-ha-migration.md

 5. If your cloud provider is either AWS or Azure, the `redis-persistent-ha` StorageClass will be created automatically. **Before upgrading the Helm Release**, ensure that:
      * On AWS: the `gp3` storage and the `ebs.csi.aws.com` provisioner are enabled in your cluster.
      * On Azure:  the `Premium_LRS` storage account type and the  `disk.csi.azure.com` provisioner are enabled in your cluster.
-     * Alternatively, you can override the `redisPersistentHa` settings under `storageClass:` section to match the parameters of the existing `redis-persistent` StorageClass.
-Refer to [values.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) for reference.     * Alternatively, you can override `redisPersistentHa` settings under `storageClass:` section to match the parameters of the existing `redis-persistent` StorageClass, see [values.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) for reference.
+     * Alternatively, you can override `redisPersistentHa` settings under `storageClass:` section to match the parameters of the existing `redis-persistent` StorageClass, see [values.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) for reference.

 ### Migrate Custom Redis and Redis Persistent Configuration